dalexisv83/et/readme.md

 ### Calendar/Listings

-Each program in the Calendar tab listing is an object of various data
+Each program in the Calendar tab listing is an object of various data.
+This data is used primarily in the Calendar view, but is also queried for the now playing section and Overview header images.
+(Images are dynamically pulled from the first three listings per premium)

   - **program**
 	  - The title of the program